 This is why we love to introduce people to the Bible.
 People come to know Jesus through the Bible.
 When we teach and preach, we encourage people to check what we say against the Bible.
 We would not want them to take our word for it without having confidence that that is what God's Word teaches.
 So we constantly point people back to the Bible and encourage them to study it for themselves.

 Leo and his classmates have now grown up and are in junior high school.
-His big sister is away at college in the U.S., but Leo continues to contribute in his own way to our ministry just by being who they are and being part of our Christian home.
+His big sister is away at college in the U.S., but Leo continues to contribute in his own way to our ministry just by being who he is and being part of our Christian home.
 Many children in non-Christian families in Japan have a father who either lives far away because of a job assignment or a divorce or is so busy with work that he only sees his children on the weekend.
 Many marriages are cold and are endured rather than treasured.
 Often parents let outside pressures of school or society dictate how their children will behave rather than giving them any clear, direct moral guidance.
 An example of a Christian home combined with Biblical teaching about the home and family are an important part of strengthening the church, as well as being a means of demonstrating the power of the gospel in the community.